jdados/dtcp/notes/emg recording/emg_design.md

 - ADS1299 specs:
 	- 7.5 electrical characteristics (explain everything: importance of input capacitance, etc.)
 	- e.g., if amplitude of EMG is 1 mV, then we need minimum of 16 bit ADC
-- SPI:
-	- can fully setup and control the device with SPI (commands include: WAKEUP, STANDBY, START, STOP)
-	- timing
 - PGA:
 	- gain of up to 24x
 	- amplifier gain is inversely proportial to the amplifier bandwidth